Negro Leagues Baseball Museum executive to head Greenwood Rising

 “As a start-up board, our goal was to set precedent and due diligence in creating an operations and governance practice that honors the history and legacy of Black Wall Street, the descendants, the Greenwood community of business owners and residents, our donors and philanthropic partners.”

-Doswell replaces Phil Armstrong, Greenwood Rising's interim executive director since its opening last year, and before that the project manager for its construction and development.
+Doswell replaces Phil Armstrong, Greenwood Rising's interim executive director since its opening last year and the project manager for its construction and development.

 "I’ve met Dr. Doswell, and I personally am impressed with his qualifications and professional demeanor,” Armstrong said in the press release.
 "I have no doubt he will take Greenwood Rising to greater heights.
 Thank you to the Greenwood Rising Board of Directors for making a decision that was rooted in long-term vision and sustainability of this world-class institution.”